tchandler/tchandler.github.io/projects.md

 A channeled pub sub system that I wrote to experiment with event based systems and various JS patterns.

 ## [FireStarter](/FireStarter) ##
 An experiment with Canvas, a grid of growing green blocks that can be burnt down.
-The fire, spreads, however, so if you aren't careful, the entire grid could burn down.
+The fire spreads however, so if you aren't careful, the entire grid could burn down.
 [source](https://www.github.com/tchandler/FireStarter)